 Karen's Classes can help you learn to avoid many negative scenarios and deal with situations you may encounter..

 I plan to both Breastfeed and offer formula to my baby or just pump my milk for my baby, can you help me?As a Lactation Consultant my commitment is to help families find the plan that works best for them and their newborn.
 Although I am glad to discuss with any family the differences between partial breastfeeding and exclusive breastfeeding for the health of mother and baby the final decisions are up to you and I will do my best to help you meet your goals.
-Even if you choose to breastfeed using one of these options the best management of comfort and supply is important and you should ask for needed help and information.
-We also carry both Hospital Grade Rental and Professional Grade Electric Pumps that can help you meet your goals.
-Contact us to learn which might be best for you and how best to use your pump.
+If you choose to breastfeed using one of these options the best management of comfort and supply is important and you should ask for needed help and information.

 Are Lactation Consultant Services covered by health insurance?